Get cover to suit your budget and lifestyle.

 - Pulse: An affordable way of finding general dental cover, unlimited emergency ambulance cover plus some easily usable additional benefits, such as health maintenance and remedial massage, which are not always found in cheap standalone extras plans.

 - Extras 50: The 50% reimbursement, combined with the relatively high annual limits for each cover type, mean this might be a useful way of defraying costs if you plan to use a lot of services each year.

-The full range of extras services covered is more limited than what might be found with more comprehensive plans, so these might be more useful for relatively young and healthy families or individuals.
-The plans may not have the wide-ranging cover that someone with more advanced health issues needs.
+The full range of extras services covered in these plans is generally more limited than what you might find in comparable policies, so these might be more useful for relatively young and healthy families or individuals.

-For example, neither of these standalone options include any benefits for health appliances or podiatry, which are quite commonly found elsewhere, and might be on your “must-have” list if you have specific health issues.
+For example, the two lower plans don't include cover for podiatry or health appliances, which are quite commonly found elsewhere, and might be on your "must-have" list if you have specific health issues.